 At just over 50 miles, it’s not a long drive.
 But the trip north from San Luis Obispo to Ragged Point on Highway 1 packs an awful lot into such a short distance.
 Although you could cover it in under an hour, with beach towns, long stretches of unspoiled coastline and Hearst Castle along the route, who wants to hurry?

 In fact, the castle’s two pools are standout attractions.
-The outdoor Neptune Pool, 104 feet in length and with an oil burning heating system, evokes ancient Greece and Rome, with marble statues of Neptune and Nereid guarding over the aquatic paradise.
+The outdoor Neptune Pool, 104 feet in length and with an oil-burning heating system, evokes ancient Greece and Rome, with marble statues of Neptune and Nereid guarding over the aquatic paradise.
+(The pool re-opens in August 2018.)
 The second, smaller indoor Roman Pool has the look of a decadent Roman bath, with rich details including cobalt blue and gold smalti, or glass tiles.
-Look up to see intricate mosaics depicting a star filled night sky, spreading across the roof and dome.
-The pool is surrounded by eight marble sculptures of Greek and Roman gods, goddesses, and heroes, carved by Italian sculptor Carlo Freter.
+Look up to see intricate mosaics depicting a star-filled night sky, spreading across the roof and dome.
+The pool is surrounded by eight marble sculptures of Greek and Roman gods, goddesses and heroes, carved by Italian sculptor Carlo Freter.

+From Hearst Castle, you can take a detour to the wine lover’s magnet of Paso Robles, or head north 15.5 miles to Ragged Point.
 Take in the views of crashing waves against plunging cliffs from the patio of the Ragged Point Inn.
-Towering 400 feet above the Pacific Ocean, this oceanfront locale is a prime viewing spot for whales, dolphins, and elephant seals, and is considered the “Gateway to Big Sur.”
-Although temporary road closures prevent you from continuing further north to Big Sur, visiting Ragged Point will ensure you see the iconic panoramas of rugged California coastline.
+Towering 400 feet above the Pacific Ocean, this oceanfront locale is a prime viewing spot for whales, dolphins and elephant seals, and is considered the “Gateway to Big Sur”.

 On the way to Ragged Point from Piedras Blancas, take in the stunning, untouched coastline views to your left as Highway 1 twists and climbs up the southernmost cliffs of Big Sur.
 Stroll through the gardens at the Ragged Point Inn & Resort to see what’s blooming, or work your way down the short but definitely steep 1.2-mile roundtrip Ragged Point Cliffside Trail to reach a secluded black-sand beach.
 (And remember, you have to climb back up!)